mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
 This means it gives exactly the same result given the same inputs.
 Exact down to the bit-level so you could checksum the game state at the end of each frame and it would the same across all player's machines.

 So will deterministic lockstep work for the networked physics demo?
-Unfortunately the answer is _no_.
-The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic.
+Unfortunately the answer is _not in this case_.
+The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic :(

-# Client-Side Prediction
+## Client-Side Prediction

 Another networking concept many people are familiar with is client-side prediction.
 This technique is used by first person shooters like **Counterstrike**, **Call of Duty**, **Titanfall** and **Overwatch**.